-The Monteverde Cloud Forest Reserve (Reserva Biológica Bosque Nuboso Monteverde) is a Costa Rican reserve located along the Cordillera de Tilarán within the Puntarenas and Alajuela provinces.
+The Monteverde Cloud Forest Reserve is located along the Cordillera de Tilarán within the Costa Rican provinces of Puntarenas and Alajuela.
 Named after the nearby town of Monteverde, the cloud forest reserve is visited by roughly 70,000 visitors a year.

 Initially covering 810 acres (328 ha) of forested land, its protective reach now extends over 35,089 acres (14,200 ha) and encompasses six ecological zones, 90% of which are virgin forest.